yeehaa123/yeehaa.io/output/yeehaa/continental-drift.md

 ---
 title: Continental Drift
 author: Yeehaa
+excerpt: The internet's history shows that open access does not lead to universal consensus but rather to propaganda and division.
+Efforts by ISOC aim to address this by fostering a globally accessible web.
+summary: The article discusses the fragmentation of the internet, highlighting differences such as Asia's superapps, Africa's mesh networks, and appstore ecosystems.
+It traces the history of fragmentation to the 1990s, categorizing it into technical, governmental, and commercial fragmentation.
+Efforts by the Internet Society aim to make the internet more cohesive, but mainstream narratives often idealize an 'OG Internet' that never fully met its promises of open, universal access.
+tags:
+  - internet
+  - divide
+  - global
+  - access
 series: Align The Misaligned
-summary: The article discusses the idea that the traditional experience of the internet ('OG internet') is not universal and has been fragmented due to various forces.
-Asian countries use superapps instead of browsers, Africa utilizes mesh and P2P networks, and our own app ecosystems diverge from the open web.
-Internet fragmentation has historical roots, and today it's categorized into technical, governmental, and commercial fragmentation.
-The Internet Society works to combat these issues for a more connected internet.
-  However, media narratives often romanticize the OG internet, ignoring its failures and the need for a more evolved web.
-The article argues that the original ideal of the internet didn't deliver universal harmony but exposed and even exacerbated societal divisions.
-tags:
-  - Internet fragmentation
-  - Internet Society
-  - OG Internet
-  - Superapps
-  - Mesh Networks
-  - Technical fragmentation
-  - Governmental fragmentation
-  - Commercial fragmentation
+checksum: 6da78a490110bdc70b906c065f1b99ea
+draft: true
-createdAt: 2024-06-08T08:26:51.700Z
+createdAt: 2024-06-08T15:04:11.642Z
-updatedAt: 2024-06-08T13:42:29.292Z
+updatedAt: 2024-06-08T15:04:11.642Z
 ---

 # Continental Drift